Agnes-L/ML-classifiers-with-ADSAL/README.md

 # ML-classifiers-with-ADSAL
 1.Load data

+Data used for modeling in this paper are publicly available can be accessed here.
 Data files conclude three kinds of table.
 The first one is 'Total_data_for_model.csv', which are the total dataset for modeling in this study.
+Users can change the way the data is divided according to their modelling needs.
 The rest data are training data for cross-validaion and the validation data for extearnal validaion, which can be directly used for the folllowing modeling codes.

 2.Construct Classifiers

-**Environment Set**
+**Requirements**

 python --3.7.10